-- I always ensure that Delete cropped areas of pictures is ticked.
+- Ensure that Delete cropped areas of pictures is ticked.
 This removes any pixels that we've already cropped out of an image.
-Keep in mind that this will prevent you from re-cropping the picture to include those pixels later on.
+Keep in mind that this prevents you from re-cropping the picture to include those pixels later on.

 - Set a Resolution on the low-end of the options, such as 96 ppi to really reduce the fidelity of images and reduce the PowerPoint PPT file's size.

 If you've got several key, large images that you want to compress, use this feature as a starting point to downsize your presentation file.

 2. Compress All Pictures in Your PowerPoint

 Now that we've learned the value of compressing images, let's learn how to batch compress every image in a presentation.

 Once again, we’ll be working on the Compress Pictures menu.
 With an image selected, go to Picture Format > Compress Pictures.
 On this menu, the option reads Apply to: All pictures in this file.
 This has the same effect and will downsize your images.

 3. Save Your PowerPoint in a .zip File

 Once you’ve saved your PowerPoint slides, it helps to compress them into .zip files.
 This is a built-in feature on Mac, and it’s very useful if you want to share your PPT slide decks with others.